kyma-project/cp-mod-migrator/README.md

 kubectl delete deployment -n kyma-system connectivity-proxy-operator kubectl delete crd connectivityproxies.connectivityproxy.sap.com
 ````
+3. Wait about half an hour for the Kyma Control Plane to restore the legacy Connectivity Proxy objects on the cluster.

-3. Run the following script to restore the user configuration from the backup:
+4. Run the following script to restore the user configuration from the backup:

 ```bash
 if kubectl get cm -n connectivity-proxy-backup connectivity-proxy &> /dev/null; then